 Women with PCOS have heard it before: a common side effect of this syndrome is infertility.
-Some women with PCOS are able to become pregnant on their own, others may need to seek fertility assistance (like IUI or IVF), and still others are hoping and praying every day for a positive pregnancy test.
+Some women with PCOS are able to become pregnant on their own.
+Others may need to seek fertility assistance or are still hoping for a positive pregnancy test.
 When a woman with PCOS does become pregnant, though, it seems that the PCOS conversation drops off – You’re pregnant now!
 You got over the biggest hurdle!
-Well, it turns out that being pregnant with PCOS still offers moments to be mindful about the condition.
+Well, it turns out that being pregnant with PCOS still offers moments to be mindful of the condition.

-I have PCOS and learned this first hand during my pregnancy.
-I went through the fear of never getting pregnant, anxiety during intense fertility treatment, and finally the joy of becoming pregnant.
+I have PCOS and learned this firsthand during my pregnancy.
+There was a fear of never getting pregnant, anxiety during intense fertility treatment, and finally the joy of becoming pregnant.
 I had made it, I thought.
 Then came the pressures of the gestational diabetes glucose test and, my personal struggle, breastfeeding.
-Both of these milestones were reminders that I’m dealing with a hormonal condition daily, and even though I became pregnant, side effects don’t stop.
+Both of these milestones were reminders that I’m dealing with a hormonal condition daily, and even though I became pregnant, the side effects don’t stop.
 In fact, they present themselves in new ways.

-In my genuine curiosity, I spoke with Expectful Advisor and Specialist, Janine Higbie, a clinical nutritionist for the pre- and postnatal women.
-I had legitimate concerns about how PCOS can flare during these precious motherhood transitions and how we can combat the side effects, allowing us to truly thrive in our new role as Mom — something we worked so hard to achieve.
+In my genuine curiosity, I spoke with Expectful Advisor, Janine Higbie, a clinical nutritionist for pre-and postnatal women.
+I had legitimate concerns about how PCOS can flare during the transition to motherhood and how we can combat the side effects, allowing us to truly thrive in our new role as Mom.

 Throughout pregnancy, placental hormones increase IR.
 By the end of pregnancy, your body requires a 200-250% increase in insulin secretion to maintain healthy blood sugar.
 In a normal pregnancy, the body is able to adapt by producing more insulin.
 However, in some cases, the pancreas is unable to overcome the higher insulin demands, leading to elevated blood sugar and gestational diabetes.
 As many as 50-70% of women with PCOS experience insulin resistance prior to pregnancy.
 For these women, their pre-pregnancy IR can be exacerbated by pregnancy-related IR, increasing ther risk of developing gestational diabetes.